Beyond Diagonal Reconfigurable Intelligent Surfaces: A Multi-Sector Mode Enabling Highly Directional Full-Space Wireless Coverage: Performance Evaluation

-Fig. \ref{fig:SR_Mtot_fixed_con} shows the sum-rate performance versus the number of antennas for the whole multi-sector BD-RIS.
+Fig. \ref{fig:SR_Mtot_fixed_con} shows the sum-rate performance versus the total number of antennas of multi-sector BD-RIS.
 We consider different numbers of sectors and different Rician factors.
-We have the following observations from Fig. \ref{fig:SR_Mtot_fixed_con}. \textit{i)} Even with a reduced dimension for each sector, the sum-rate performance achieved by the multi-sector BD-RIS with an increasing number of sectors $L$ still enhances, which is in accordance with the conclusion in Fig. \ref{fig:P_L_Mtot_fixed}. \textit{ii)} Given the same fading conditions, the multi-sector BD-RIS with a smaller number of antennas but a larger number of sectors can achieve similar performance to that with a larger number of antennas but a smaller number of sectors.
-For example, when the practical radiation pattern is adopted, the sum-rate performance with $ML = 144$ and $L = 2$ is similar to that with $ML = 120$ and $L = 3$ as shown in Fig. \ref{fig:SR_Mtot_fixed_con_0}.
-This phenomenon implies the number of antennas for the whole multi-sector BD-RIS can be reduced by increasing the number of sectors, which is meaningful for practical realizations of the multi-sector BD-RIS. \textit{iii)} With the fixed number of sectors, the sum-rate performance based on the idealized radiation pattern is always at least equal to or better than that based on the practical radiation pattern, which, again, matches with the result in Fig. \ref{fig:P_L_Mtot_fixed}.
+We have the following observations from Fig. \ref{fig:SR_Mtot_fixed_con}.
+1) Even with a reduced dimension for each sector, the sum-rate performance achieved by the multi-sector BD-RIS with an increasing number of sectors $L$ still enhances, which is in accordance with the conclusion in Fig. \ref{fig:P_L_Mtot_fixed}.
+This observation indicates that the higher antenna gain due to narrower beamwidth compensates for the reduced dimension of each sector, the reduced power split to each sector, and boosts the performance.
+2) Given the same fading conditions, the multi-sector BD-RIS with a smaller number of antennas but a larger number of sectors can achieve similar performance to that with a larger number of antennas but a smaller number of sectors.
+For example, when the practical radiation pattern is adopted, the sum-rate performance with $ML = 120$ and $L = 3$ is similar to that with $ML = 96$ and $L = 6$ as shown in Fig. \ref{fig:SR_Mtot_fixed_con_0}.
+This phenomenon implies the number of antennas for the whole multi-sector BD-RIS can be reduced by increasing the number of sectors, which is meaningful for practical realizations of the multi-sector BD-RIS.
+3) With the fixed number of sectors, the sum-rate performance based on the idealized radiation pattern is always better than that based on the practical radiation pattern, which, again, matches with the result in Fig. \ref{fig:P_L_Mtot_fixed}.